GamerBoi801/Pass-Manager/README.md

 ### Required Libraries

-- `pycryptodome`: for encryption and decryption of passwords.
 - `prettytable`: for displaying data in a formatted table.
 - `sqlite3`: for database management (this is included with Python's standard library).
 - `argparse`: for parsing command-line arguments.
-- `base64`: for encoding and decoding data.
 - `random`: for generating random passwords.
 - `os`: for interacting with the operating system.
+- `bcrypt`: for encrypting passwords.
+- `getpass`: Allow confidential input of passwords on the CLI.
+- `secrets`: More secure randomness.

 ## Security Considerations